harlanhaskins/swift/docs/SIL.rst

   sil-terminator ::= 'dynamic_method_br' sil-operand ',' sil-decl-ref
                        ',' sil-identifier ',' sil-identifier

-  dynamic_method_br %0 : $P, #X.method!1, bb1, bb2
+  dynamic_method_br %0 : $P, #X.method.uncurried, bb1, bb2
   // %0 must be of protocol type
-  // #X.method!1 must be a reference to an @objc method of any class
+  // #X.method.uncurried must be a reference to an @objc method of any class
   // or protocol type

 Looks up the implementation of an Objective-C method with the same